$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Abstract

 \section{Abstract}

-In this paper $R$-matrices on a certain class of coupled Lie algebras are obtained.
-With one of these $R$-matrices, we construct infinitely many bi-Hamiltonian structures for both the two-component BKP hierarchy and the Toda lattice hierarchy.
-We also show that, when the above two hierarchies are reduced to their subhierarchies, these bi-Hamiltonian structures are reduced correspondingly.
+In this paper a list of $R$-matrices on a certain coupled Lie algebra is obtained.
+With one of these $R$-matrices, we construct infinitely many bi-Hamiltonian structures for each of the two-component BKP and the Toda lattice hierarchies.
+We also show that, when such two hierarchies are reduced to their subhierarchies, these bi-Hamiltonian structures are reduced correspondingly.

-1ex {\bf Key words}: $R$-matrix, Hamiltonian structure, two-component BKP hierarchy, Toda lattice hierarchy
+2ex {\bf Key words}: $R$-matrix, Hamiltonian structure, two-component BKP hierarchy, Toda lattice hierarchy